UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use an adjustable wrench to connect the T-adapter to the cold water supply and the tubing to the filter unit.

-With the unit mounted and the faucet installed, you are ready to connect the plumbing.
-Think of the T-adapter (also known as a feed valve) as a detour sign for your water.
-It directs the main flow back to your regular kitchen faucet while diverting a small stream to your new filter.
+With the unit mounted and the faucet secured, you are ready to connect the plumbing.
+The water filter T-adapter serves as a detour for your plumbing, directing the main flow back to your regular kitchen faucet while diverting a small, dedicated stream to your new filtration system.

 Installing the Feed Valve Adapter